marcelmoreau/cocktail-detective/README.md

 # Cocktail Detective

-Find what cocktails you can make based on the ingredients you have.
+Discover what cocktails you can make based on ingredients you have.

+Vue 3 project with data provided from [TheCocktailDB](https://www.thecocktaildb.com).

 https://cocktail-detective.com